A2A

 Tested behavior in this Preview release:

-• camel-platform-http / Vert.x - suitable for JSON-RPC agents and serving the public agent card.
-REST custom-method paths containing colons can collide, and SSE InputStream responses are buffered.
+• camel-platform-http / Vert.x - suitable for JSON-RPC agents (including SSE streaming) and serving the public agent card.
+REST custom-method paths containing colons can collide.

 • camel-undertow and camel-jetty - suitable for REST custom-method paths and real-time SSE streaming.